Juan Ángel Michelena

-Juan Ángel Michelena (1774 – 29 September 1831) was a Spanish naval officer, he fought against the Royal Navy in Cape St. Vincent, and participated heroically in the defense and reconquest of Buenos Aires against the English invaders.
-He also served as Acting Governor of the city of Montevideo (Uruguay).

-He maintained great loyalty to the Spanish empire during the period of Independence wars.
-In 1825, Juan Ángel Michelena was designate as Governor of the city and ports of Ferrol, Galicia.
+Juan Ángel Michelena (1774 – 29 September 1831) was a Spanish Navy officer and colonial administrator who served in the French Revolutionary and Napoleonic Wars and the Argentine War of Independence.
+He also served as acting governor of Montevideo.
+He maintained his loyalty to the Spanish Empire during the Argentine War of Independence.
+In 1825, he was designated as governor of Ferrol, Galicia.

 Personal life

+Michelena was born in Maracaibo (Venezuela).
+His father, José Ignacio de Michelena y Echeverría, was born in Cadiz, and belonged to a noble family of Basque ancestors.
+He had served as alcalde in the City of Caracas, and was a member of the Guipuzcoan Company.
+His mother, Maria Josefa Moreno de Mendoza, was born in Ceuta, the daughter of Francisco Javier Moreno de Mendoza, governor of Maracaibo, and María Teresa Rodríguez de Balbas.

-Juan Ángel Michelena was born in Maracaibo (Venezuela), the son of José Ignacio de Michelena and Maria Josefa Moreno, belonging to an illustrious Creole family of Basque descent.
-Established in Buenos Aires he was married in the Cathedral Mayor to María del Carmen del Pino, daughter of Joaquín del Pino and Rafaela de Vera Mujica.
+Michelena was married in Buenos Aires, in the Cathedral Mayor, to María del Carmen del Pino, daughter of Joaquín del Pino and Rafaela de Vera Mujica.
 His wife was sister of Juana del Pino, wife of Bernardino Rivadavia.

-Michelena and his wife were parents of six children born between 1807 and 1821 (Clara María Rafaela Ramona del Corazón de Jesús, Miguel Magín Wenceslao Joaquín Ramón, José María Alejandro Magín Ramón del Corazón de Jesús, Juan Angel Hilario Ramón Magín, Manuel Francisco Javier Arcadio Ramón Magín del Corazón de Jesús and Rafaela Genoveva Michelena del Pino).
+The couple bore six children between 1807 and 1821: Clara María Rafaela Ramona del Corazón de Jesús, Miguel Magín Wenceslao Joaquín Ramón, José María Alejandro Magín Ramón del Corazón de Jesús, Juan Angel Hilario Ramón Magín, Manuel Francisco Javier Arcadio Ramón Magín del Corazón de Jesús and Rafaela Genoveva Michelena del Pino.

-His son Juan Ángel Ramón Higinio Hilario Michelena del Pino, was born on January 5, 1818, in Buenos Aires, and served in the Spanish Navy.
-He was married in Spain to María de Rada, being the parents of Juan Ángel de Michelena y Rada.
+His son, Juan Ángel Ramón Higinio Hilario Michelena del Pino, was born on January 5, 1818, in Buenos Aires, and served in the Spanish Navy.
+He was married in Spain to María de Rada; their son was Juan Ángel de Michelena y Rada.

-His father José Ignacio de Michelena y Echeverría was born in Cadiz, belonged to a noble family of Basque ancestors.
-He had served as Alcalde in the City of Caracas, and was member of the Guipuzcoan Company.
-His mother Maria Josefa Moreno de Mendoza, had born in Ceuta, daughter of Francisco Javier Moreno de Mendoza, governor of Maracaibo, and María Teresa Rodríguez de Balbas.